Myopia is an

 Although there was an association with the level of education, gender,

-ethnicity, and origin, the prevalence of myopia increased on an annual
+ethnicity, and origin, the prevalence increased on an annual

 basis, independent of these factors.